N3kowarrior/ih8sn-Oneplus7pro/README.md

 2. Navigate to `system/etc` and open `ih8sn.conf` with your favorite text editor.

-3. Paste the following lines into `ih8sn.conf`:
+3.Remove file contents and paste the following lines into `ih8sn.conf`:
    ```
    BUILD_FINGERPRINT=
    BUILD_DESCRIPTION=